Dr. Kevin Zanelotti

 B.A., Philosophy, Goucher College (1995) degree with distinction

-The history of philosophy, the intersection of philosophy and other disciplines (especially psychology, biology, and the cognitive sciences), and logic.
+The history of philosophy, the intersection of philosophy and other disciplines (especially neuroscience, biology, and the cognitive sciences), logic, and applied ethics.

-"How Not To Read Fichte's Anweisung zum seligen Leben: Against the Mystical Reading," in Tom Rockmore and Daniel Breazeale, eds., New Essays on Fichte's Later Wissenschaftslehre (Forthcoming from Northwestern University Press, 2007).
+"How Not To Read Fichte's Anweisung zum seligen Leben: Against the Mystical Reading," in Tom Rockmore and Daniel Breazeale, eds., After Jena: New Essays on Fichte’s Later Philosophy (Northwestern University Press, 2008).

 "Kant, Systematic Unity, and the interests of Reason," presented at the Eastern Division meeting of the American Philosophical Association (December 30, 2003; Washington, D.C.).